Wouldn't it be just great if everyone got along with everyone?

 1) Acknowledge the conflict

-It's easier to turn a blind eye on conflicts and hope they go away, isn't it?
+It's easier to turn a blind eye to conflicts and hope they go away, isn't it?
 But in reality, that's never how it plays out.
 While most conflicts are easy to avoid initially, when they start to have an impact on the success of the project, you need to acknowledge its presence and find ways to resolve it.

 2) Agree to a co-operative process